-At December 31, 2017 and February 21, 2018, the Company had no borrowings outstanding under the Credit Agreement and approximately \$2.1 million in outstanding letters of credit issued pursuant to the Credit Agreement.
+At December 31, 2018, the Company had \$40.0 million in borrowings outstanding under the Credit Agreement and approximately \$3.0 million in outstanding letters of credit issued pursuant to the Credit Agreement.
+At February 26, 2019, the Company had \$80.0 million in borrowings outstanding under the Credit Agreement and approximately \$13.7 million in outstanding letters of credit issued pursuant to the Credit Agreement.

 Borrowings under the Credit Agreement may be in the form of a base rate loan or a Eurodollar loan.
-If the Company borrows funds as a base rate loan, such borrowings will bear interest at a rate equal to the higher of (i) the prime rate for such day or (ii) the Federal Funds Effective Rate (as defined in the Credit Agreement) on such day, plus 0.50% or (iii) the daily adjusting LIBOR rate (as defined in the Credit Agreement) plus 1.0% plus, in each case, an amount from 0.50% to 1.50% of such outstanding loan depending on the level of borrowings under the Credit Agreement.
-If the Company borrows funds as a Eurodollar loan, such borrowings will bear interest at a rate equal to (i) the quotient obtained by dividing (A) the LIBOR rate by (B) a percentage equal to 100% minus the maximum rate during such interest calculation period at which RBC is required to maintain reserves on Eurocurrency Liabilities (as defined in Regulation D of the Board of Governors of the Federal Reserve System) plus (ii) an amount from 1.50% to 2.50% of such outstanding loan depending on the level of borrowings under the Credit Agreement.
+If the Company borrows funds as a base rate loan, such borrowings will bear interest at a rate equal to the greatest of (i) the prime rate for such day, (ii) the Federal Funds Effective Rate (as defined in the Credit Agreement) on such day, plus 0.50% and (iii) the daily adjusting LIBOR rate (as defined in the Credit Agreement) plus 1.0% plus, in each case, an amount ranging from 0.25% to 1.25% per annum depending on the level of borrowings under the Credit Agreement.
+If the Company borrows funds as a Eurodollar loan, such borrowings will bear interest at a rate equal to (x) the reserve adjusted LIBOR Rate (as defined in the Credit Agreement) plus (y) an amount ranging from 1.25% to 2.25% per annum depending on the level of borrowings under the Credit Agreement.
 The interest period for Eurodollar borrowings may be one, two, three or six months as designated by the Company.
+If the Company has outstanding borrowings under the Credit Agreement and interest rates increase, so will the Company's interest costs, which may have a material adverse effect on the Company's results of operations and financial condition.

-A commitment fee of 0.375% to 0.50%, depending on the unused availability under the Credit Agreement, is also paid quarterly in arrears.
+A commitment fee of 0.375% to 0.50% per annum, depending on the level of borrowings under the Credit Agreement, is also paid quarterly in arrears.
 The Company includes this commitment fee, any amortization of deferred financing costs (including origination, borrowing base increase and amendment fees) and annual agency fees, if any, as interest expense and in its interest rate calculations and related disclosures.
-The Credit Agreement requires the Company to maintain a debt to EBITDA ratio, which is defined as total debt outstanding divided by a rolling four quarter EBITDA calculation, of 4.25 or less.
+The Credit Agreement requires the Company to maintain a debt to EBITDA ratio, which is defined as debt outstanding (net of up to \$50 million of cash or cash equivalents) divided by a rolling four quarter EBITDA calculation, of 4.00 or less.

-Subject to certain exceptions, the Credit Agreement contains various covenants that limit the Company's ability to take certain actions, including, but not limited to, the following:
+Subject to certain exceptions, the Credit Agreement contains various covenants that limit the Company's and its restricted subsidiaries' ability to take certain actions, including, but not limited to, the following:

-- incur indebtedness or grant liens on any of the Company's assets; - · enter into commodity hedging agreements; - · declare or pay dividends, distributions or redemptions; - · merge or consolidate; - · make any loans or investments; - · engage in transactions with affiliates; - · engage in certain asset dispositions, including a sale of all or substantially all of the Company's assets; and - take certain actions with respect to the Company's senior unsecured notes.
+- incur indebtedness or grant liens on any of the Company's assets; - enter into commodity hedging agreements; - declare or pay dividends, distributions or redemptions; - · merge or consolidate; - make any loans or investments; - engage in transactions with affiliates; - · engage in certain asset dispositions, including a sale of all or substantially all of the Company's assets; and - take certain actions with respect to the Company's senior unsecured notes.